Gold Coast, Queensland: Radio

-A number of narrowcast services are also available on the Gold Coast including Raw FM and Vision Radio.
+A number of narrowcast services are also available on the Gold Coast including Big Country Radio, SEN Track 1620, Raw FM and Vision Radio.

-The Gold Coast can also easily receive Brisbane and Northern NSW FM and AM stations.
+The Gold Coast can also receive some Brisbane and Northern NSW FM and AM stations.

 Education

 Colleges and universities

 The Gold Coast is home to two major university campuses: Bond University at Robina and Griffith University at Southport.
 Southern Cross University also operates a smaller campus in Bilinga near the Gold Coast Airport.
-The Gold Coast Institute of Technical and Further Education (TAFE) has five campuses at Southport, Ridgeway (Ashmore), Benowa, Coomera and Coolangatta.
+TAFE Queensland also has five campuses at Southport, Robina, Benowa, Coomera and Coolangatta.

 Schools and libraries

 There are over 100 primary and secondary schools, both public and private and of a variety of denominations, including the selective state high school Queensland Academy for Health Sciences and single-sex private schools The Southport School and St Hilda's School.
 The longest established public school on the Gold Coast is Southport State High School, having originally opened in 1916.
 There are a number of libraries located on the Gold Coast.
 For a full list see Gold Coast libraries.